 - When you are satisfied with your letter, delete any remaining sample text—and the instructions—from your document.
 Save your file in PDF format.
 You can now send your letter by email as an attachment.

 Should I use the “Institutional” version, or one of the others?

-As a rule, you should use the Lewis & Clark (Institutional) version if your office serves the entire institution (all three schools).
-Examples of offices that serve the entire institution include Campus Safety, Facilities Services, and Human Resources.
+As a rule, you should use the Lewis & Clark (Institutional) version if your office/division/group serves more than one of our three schools.
+Examples include Campus Safety, Human Resources, and Watzek Library.

 As you may know if you work with long letters, regular letterhead should be used only for the first page.
 The second and any subsequent pages appear on sheets that are blank or have a simplified design.
 To accommodate longer digital correspondence, we offer a multipage file that will automatically format second and subsequent pages correctly.
 If you don’t know whether your letter will exceed a single page, we suggest you use the multipage file.
 It will contract in size if it turns out your letter fits comfortably on a single page.

 How/where do I list my department name and contact information?